snisim/pytakt/README.md

 you can use it by connecting it to your PC via MIDI.
 To produce sound on your PC by itself, a software synthesizer is required.
 For Windows, a built-in software synthesizer is available.
-For Mac, SimpleSynth or other software synthesizer needs to be installed.
+For Mac, it is necessary to connect Pytakt output to a DAW such as GarageBand via IAC.
 For Linux, TiMidity++ or other synthesizing software needs to be installed.

 The MIDI devices available for output can be checked with show_devices()